 These products are used by professional sports personalities including athletes, boxers, rugby professionals and more!
-You can find them on the Forever Living website here.
+You can buy the Aloe Heat here.

 This is a combination of Aloe Vera and methyl mulphonyl methylsulfonylmethane (MSM), and is a non-staining, clear gel that soothes joints, muscles and connective tissues.
 An excellent product that no sports bag should be without!
 I find both these products really help keep my muscles and joints working well and provide soothing relief after a hard exercise workout on my elliptical trainer or after a run.
-Find out more on the Forever Living website here.
+You can buy the Aloe MSM gel here.

 The elliptical trainer offers an excellent way to keep your cardiovascular system primed when suffering from knee pain from running or foot injuries from running – in fact any sporting injury!
 This type of cross training helps you keep up a healthy exercise routine and speeds up your return to running out on the road or trails!
 It's true!
 The elliptical trainer helps injured runner every time!

 If you are unsure which elliptical machine to buy and are a bit short on space, have a look at my Review of the best space saving elliptical machines here.